sturmer/sturmer/README.md

 ### Hi!

 I'm Gian and I work as a software engineer for [Glia](https://www.glia.com/).
-Glia used to be called Salemove, so that's the name of the GitHub organization I belong to.

 I write in Elixir, Ruby, and (as little as possible) JavaScript.
 I like [Racket](https://racket-lang.org/).